ftonjes/yt_audio_grabber/readme.md

 I found some really basic code on github that I could use to download video files from conferences so I figured out how to extract the audio so I could listen to them in the car.
 I then wanted to see how far I could go in terms of automating the splitting of file, tagging and downloading of image art was the last challenge!
+Also added support to get thumbnail if no suitable album art is found.

 Python is amazing!